-ACTFL language proficiency examinations are closely proctored and more comprehensive and rigorous than placement tests.
+ACTFL language proficiency examinations, on the other hand, are closely proctored and more comprehensive and rigorous than placement tests.
 As such, they are designed to determine whether students have reached the proficiency level necessary to satisfy the language requirement of a particular program.